sjiaire/cr-site-natacha/content/rental_apartments/chic-gishushu.md

 title: Chic Gishushu
 slug: 25B-chic-gishushu
 date: 2020-10-15T15:36:31.423Z
-description: Stay in this Inviting 1-bedroom furnished apartment located on the 3rd floor of a stylish building of Gishushu nearby Gasabo District Office.
+description: Stay in this inviting 1-bedroom furnished apartment located on the 3rd floor of a stylish building of Gishushu nearby Gasabo District Office.
   Gishushu is a quiet residential area conveniently located nearby Remera, Nyarutarama and Kacyiru.